Best daily deals

 Megapixels aren’t the number one factor for determining ultrawide image quality, but they’re still a significant consideration.
 They are particularly important if you plan to print ultrawide snaps, or if you simply want to crop into an ultrawide image.

-We generally see the best ultrawide cameras on the market opt for no less than 12MP for decent results.
+We generally see the best ultrawide cameras on the market opt for no less than 12MP for decent results, but this number can go up to 50MP or more.
 We’ve also seen 5MP ultrawide sensors on older low-end phones that will do an okay job in ideal conditions.
-However, they often lack detail and tend to quickly fall apart in super-bright or dark scenes.
+However, they often lack detail and tend to fall apart in dark scenes quickly.
 A 5MP ultrawide camera also means you’re going to be limited to 1080p for ultrawide video recording since 4K recording requires 8MP or higher.
-But mid-rangers typically opt for an 8MP ultrawide camera.
+But mid-rangers typically opt for an 8-12MP ultrawide camera these days.

 Color consistency

-Another important factor in a good ultrawide camera experience is simple consistency in terms of color reproduction (and dynamic range) between the main camera and the ultrawide lens.
-Many budget phones and even some flagship models lack consistent colors between the two cameras, resulting in photos that can look overly saturated with the ultrawide shooter but washed out with the main camera.
+Another critical factor in a good ultrawide camera experience is simple consistency in terms of color reproduction (and dynamic range) between the main camera and the ultrawide lens.
+Many budget phones, and even some flagship models, lack consistent colors between the two cameras, resulting in photos that can look overly saturated with the ultrawide shooter but washed out with the primary camera, or vice-versa.
 Check out the example above for color profiles that don’t quite remain consistent.

-The main reason for this discrepancy tends to be a difference in lenses, aperture, sensor size, and more.
-All of these differences affect the light-gathering capabilities and color capture of each camera.
-Taking a one-size-fits-all approach to image processing is therefore not ideal.
+The main reason for this discrepancy tends to be a difference in lenses, aperture, sensor size, software enhancements, and more.
+These differences affect the light-gathering capabilities, color capture of each camera, and the applied edits.
+Taking a one-size-fits-all approach to image processing is, therefore, not ideal.
 It requires significant work on the part of OEMs to ensure consistency between the two cameras.
 Unfortunately, some brands lack the resources, time, and/or will to do the legwork.

 Autofocus

 One of the features I tend to look for on ultrawide mobile cameras is autofocus.
 You’d be surprised how many brands don’t include this option.
-Even wide-angle pioneer LG didn’t include this on its flagships, and the Pixel phones lacked this option too until the Pixel 7 Pro.
-Thankfully, it’s becoming more common on flagship phones these days.
+Even the Pixel phones lacked this option, too, until the Pixel 7 Pro.
+Thankfully, it’s becoming more common these days.

 The main reason you’d want autofocus on your ultrawide camera is that it opens the door for macro shots with no dedicated macro camera.
-This way, you can take extreme close-up images without relying on a cheap, fuzzy 2MP macro sensor.
+This way, you can take extreme close-up images without relying on a cheap, fuzzy, dedicated 2MP macro sensor.

 Macro shots via the ultrawide camera are also of a far higher resolution than your typical macro lens, enabling you to crop in even further.
-The shot above was taken with the HUAWEI Mate 20 Pro’s ultrawide lens using macro mode.
-It was cropped from a slightly larger image.
+The shot above was taken with the Pixel 7 Pro’s ultrawide lens using macro mode.
 Not too bad, right?

 Autofocus is becoming common on flagship phones with ultrawide cameras, but there are few brands that haven't embraced this feature yet.